You never know when you might have the chance to save a life.

 She watched her trainer grab the automated external defibrillator (AED) off the wall and sprint toward the back of the gym.

-As a nurse at Sharp Mesa Vista for 17 years, and an ER nurse for more than two decades, Harper knew the AED meant someone was in a cardiac arrest and needed immediate help.
+As a nurse at Sharp Mesa Vista for 17 years, and an ER nurse for more than two decades, Smith knew the AED meant someone was in a cardiac arrest and needed immediate help.

-Harper ran to the scene to find a man with no pulse.
+Smith ran to the scene to find a man with no pulse.

-Putting her medical experience to work, Harper immediately began CPR, stopping only when the gym staff used the AED to deliver electrical shocks to the man’s heart in the hope his heart would start beating normally again.
+Putting her medical experience to work, Smith immediately began CPR, stopping only when the gym staff used the AED to deliver electrical shocks to the man’s heart in the hope his heart would start beating normally again.

 Four minutes later, paramedics arrived and took him to a nearby hospital.
 Thankfully, the man survived.
 The American Heart Association reports that more than 350,000 cardiac arrests in the U.S. occur out of the hospital.